 The clubs are specifically selected to navigate you around the brimming with life night scenes and each of them has a distinctive character.

 *Warning – smoking in Israel is not allowed inside bars, but they still do it in some bars after midnight, so that was the only drawback for me.

 Time for another contrast – from the exhilarating night scenes, let’s wash your face with layers, drenched in history.

 Old Jaffa Port – an Ancient Port Associated with Greek Deities and the Bible

 Sprawling more than 4,500 years back in time, Jaffa or Yafo is probably the oldest port on a global scale.
-That it is associated with the biblical narratives of Saint Peter, Jonah, and Solomon is a no-brainer.
+That it is associated with the biblical narratives of Jonah and Solomon is a no-brainer.

 Solomon, for instance, transported wood from Lebanon – the gorgeous cedar trees which are seen in the country’s flag, and the prophet Jonah boarded for Tarshish (currently, a village in Lebanon).

 However, Yafo is also related to the Greek Deities Andromeda, Perseus, and Poseidon.

 Just off the coast of Jaffa port is located an outcropping of blackened rocks, named after the goddess Andromeda.

 “Andromeda, the daughter of Cepheus, the Aethiopian king, and his wife Cassiopeia,” Greek mythology recounts “was regarded as the most beautiful girl in the world at the time.
 Poseidon, the God of the Sea, got exasperated by the fact that they regarded Andromeda as more beautiful than his own daughter, Nereids, so he sent a sea monster towards Jaffa.